-- Flexible configurations – a lot of organisations have security or user demands that require sophisticated routing configurations and enterprise ethernet offers these businesses the flexibility to meet their needs.
+- Flexible configurations – most organisations have security or user demands that require sophisticated routing configurations.
+Enterprise ethernet offers businesses the flexibility to meet these needs.

 - Direct access to data centre and cloud services – enterprise ethernet allows businesses to connect directly to their data centre or cloud storage via a WAN, providing significant gains in availability, speed and security.